ToreniaFournieri/Star-Canine/Specification.md

 - `target_type`: String.
 Weapon type to boost (MISSILE, LASER, FIGHTER)
 - `multiplier`: Integer.
 Damage multiplier for matching weapons.
 Multiple modules stack multiplicatively (two x2 modules = x4 total)

-##### Design Notes:
-  - A weapon can fire at multiple ranges with different damage values
-  - Example: A lost tech mech might deal 5 damage at LONG (diffused), 15 at MID, and 25 at CLOSE (focused)
-  - Set damage to null for ranges where the weapon cannot fire

 #### 2.1.2 Equipment JSON file
 **Data source precedence:**
 If an Equipment JSON file is provided as part of the project input, that file is authoritative and overrides the Equipment JSON referenced by the repository URL.